Education in Somalia

 - Train female teachers to take up leadership positions in schools.

-The overall context to carry out the activities supported by the GPE program is extremely challenging, with several attacks directed at the ministry in Mogadishu and partner staff.
+The overall context to carry out the activities supported by the GPE program is extremely challenging, with several attacks affecting the ministry in Mogadishu and partner staff.
 Despite this, the following progress has been achieved:

-For the first time in more than two decades, Somalia has education sector plans that have been agreed by the Federal Government, Puntland and Somaliland.
+For the first time in more than two decades, Somalia has education sector plans that have been agreed by the respective government and its development partners including civil society.
 Getting partners together and agreeing common approaches to provide systematic and coherent support, away from the fragmented emergency response, has been a major achievement.

 Somalia – Federal Government